-Figures 14 and 15 show a comparison of the three schemes and also PDQ.
-We find that using the flow size and remaining flow size as the packet priority achieve nearly indistinguishable overall average FCT for both workloads.
-This is not surprising; even though remaining flow size is conceptually closer to ideal (§3), for realistic workloads with a diverse range of flow sizes, most of the benefit is in scheduling the small flows before the large flows which both schemes achieve.
-The breakdowns for the small and large flows are also consistent with this finding.
-We do find that for the large flows (> 10MB), the remaining flow size scheme achieves up to ~15% lower average FCT than absolute flow size for the web search workload (Figure 14(c)).
+Figure 14 shows a comparison of the three schemes and also PDQ.
+We find that using the flow size and remaining flow size as the packet priority achieve nearly indistinguishable overall average FCT.
+This is not surprising; even though remaining flow size is conceptually closer to ideal ($\S 3$), for realistic workloads with a diverse range of flow sizes, most of the benefit is in scheduling the small flows before the large flows which both schemes achieve.
+We do find that for the large flows (> 10MB), the remaining flow size scheme achieves up to $\sim 15\%$ lower average FCT than absolute flow size (plot omitted, see [6]).

 The performance of "BytesSent" is more varied.
 As expected, it is worse than the schemes with flow size knowledge.
 Yet, for the data mining workload, it still achieves a significantly lower overall average FCT than PDQ.
-In fact, we find that its average and tail FCT for the small flows (< 100KB) is almost as good as default pFabric.
-However, its performance degrades for the larger flows.
-In particular, for the web search workload its performance completely breaks down at high load.
-This is because in this workload, especially at high load, it is common for multiple large flows to arrive and compete with an existing large flow during its lifetime.
+In fact, we find that its average and tail FCT for the small flows (< 100KB) is almost as good as default pFabric [6].
+However, for the web search workload, its performance completely breaks down at high load.
+This is because in this workload, particularly at high load, it is common for multiple large flows to arrive and compete with an existing large flow during its lifetime.
 Each time this occurs, the BytesSent priority scheme essentially stops all existing flows (which have lower priority since they have sent more data) until the new flow "catches up".
 Hence, the large flows can take very long to complete.
-The takeaway is that the BytesSent scheme should only be used in environments where a very small fraction of the flows are large and it is
+The takeaway is that the BytesSent scheme should only be used in environments where a very small fraction of the flows are large and it is rare that multiple such flows are concurrently active on a single path.